Remote work has become more prevalent than ever.

 The software provides screen sharing, on-demand webcasting, real-time chat, record and playback, and many more.

-It, however, does not offer hand raising and HD audio option.
+It, however, does not offer hand raising and HD audio options.

-This was our list of some of the best conferencing tools.
+This was our list of some of the best online meeting tools.

 It is crucial for your team to use one of these to stay connected to build an effective and healthy work environment.